Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 20. Samgyetang (삼계탕)

-It’s impossible to resist an iconic soup dish like Samgyetang, which is nutritious but also creamy and meaty.
+It’s hard to resist an iconic soup dish like Samgyetang, which is nutritious yet creamy and meaty.
 It’s a gummy, thick soup that stuffs a whole young chicken with ginseng, garlic, rice, and jujube.

-Simmering the tender chicken in water for hours to make the broth thick subdues the natural bitterness of ginseng, leaving a palatable flavor that permeates through the juicy, boiled-down chicken meat.
+Simmering the tender chicken in water for hours thickens the broth, subduing the natural bitterness of ginseng and leaving a palatable flavor that permeates the juicy, boiled-down chicken meat.

 Korean ancestors believed in “Yi yeol chi yeol,” meaning “fighting fire with fire.”

-This implies they eat hot meals like Samgyetang as stamina food during the three hottest days of July and August to replenish nutrients lost through sweat and physical activity.
+This implies they eat hot meals, such as Samgyetang, as stamina food during the three hottest days of July and August to replenish nutrients lost through sweat and physical activity.
 This allows them to balance their body heat with the outside temperature.

 21. Mandu (만두)

-Regarding Lunar New Year conventions, eating Mandu is an inseparable part of the festivities.
+At Lunar New Year celebrations, eating Mandu is an integral part of the festivities.
 Delicious and light, making and eating Mandu with the family symbolizes good luck for the coming year.

 Mandu is a generic term for Korean dumplings with a savory filling wrapped in thin, elastic wrappers.
 The fillings vary according to personal preference, making this dish genuinely versatile.